mistakelly/alx-higher_level_programming/0x03-python-data_structures/README.md

-this directory is for datastructures in python
+this is directory is for datastructures in python